Click here for

 The instructor may announce changes, as necessary, to any syllabus throughout the semester.

-- o It is expected that tests and quizzes will be taken only in the manner specified by the instructor.
+- It is expected that tests and quizzes will be taken only in the manner specified by the instructor.
 Legally documented special needs must be discussed with the instructor at least one week in advance of a special accommodation need.
 The Assessment Service Center is not normally used by the instructor.
-Other arrangements will be made when accommodation sheets from the Learning Accommodations Office designate a need.
-If you believe you need a learning accommodation, you will need to contact the Learning Accommodations Office (see Student Support Services section below).
+Other arrangements will be made when accommodation sheets designate a need.
 The official accommodations will be afforded when requested.
+Tutoring is available for any subject at Richland.
+Students needing tutoring or other assistance completing this course should contact SDS Study Skills and Learning Assistance .
+A number of services are available on campus to help students succeed in their coursework.
+Contact Student Development and Services for additional information.

 - STUDENT SUPPORT SERVICES INFORMATION